Living | Learning | Thriving

-We are health students who want to improve the personal and collective wellbeing of other King’s College London health students!
+We are King's students who want to improve the personal and collective wellbeing of other King’s College London students!
 We do this by giving evidence-based information, sharing experiences, supporting our peers and connecting each other with helpful resources.
-Mostly, though, we just want to create a happier, healthier community for health students at King’s!
+Mostly, though, we just want to create a happier, healthier community for students at King’s!

 What sort of training and supervision do we have?